Adyen/adyen-magento2/README.md

 Not yet used but communication through the API will go through this library.
 If you not have access to this repo please let us know.

 ## Setting up cronjob
 The notifications of Adyen (this will give you the indication of the payment status) is processed by a cronjob.
-You need to setup your cronjob. <a href="http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.html" target="_blank">This is described</a>
+You need to setup your cronjob. <a href="http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.html" target="_blank">This is described here</a>

 We have defined this: